Payment analytics

 There are three types of decline:

-• Hard decline, which occurs when the customer's bank refuses the payment for various reasons.
-Such decline is permanent and not recoverable.
+- Hard decline, which occurs when the customer's bank refuses the payment for various reasons.
+Such a decline is permanent and not recoverable.
 Cleverbridge is unable to assist with these declines.
 Possible reasons include:

-• Generic Decline: The transaction was declined by the customer's bank.
-We recommend the customer to contact their bank for further assistance or try using a different payment option.
+- Generic Decline: The transaction was declined by the customer's bank.
+We recommend that the customer contact their bank for further assistance or try using a different payment option.

-• Insufficient Funds: The purchase is unsuccessful due to insufficient funds in the customer's account.
-We recommend to the customer to ensure their account has sufficient funds before attempting another transaction
+- Insufficient Funds: The purchase is unsuccessful due to insufficient funds in the customer's account.
+We recommend that the customer ensure their account has sufficient funds before attempting another transaction.

-• Transaction Amount/Count Exceeded: The transaction was declined as it exceeds the balance, credit limit, or transaction amount associated with the customer's card.
-We recommend to the customer to review their limit or consider an alternative payment option.
+- Transaction Amount/Count Exceeded: The transaction was declined as it exceeds the balance, credit limit, or transaction amount associated with the customer's card.
+We recommend that the customer review their limit or consider an alternative payment option.

-• Invalid card: The card or the associated account is invalid.
-We recommend to the customer to review the card details, or try a different payment option.
+- Invalid card: The card or the associated account is invalid.
+We recommend that the customer review the card details or try a different payment option.

-• Connector/Acquirer Currently Down: The transaction couldn't be processed as the corresponding connector or acquirer is temporarily unavailable.
-We recommend to the customer to try again later or choose an alternative payment option.
+- Connector/Acquirer Currently Down: The transaction couldn't be processed as the corresponding connector or acquirer is temporarily unavailable.
+We recommend that the customer try again later or choose an alternative payment option.

 CC Net Revenue